 To provide power to the Bandeira Project, a new 138 kV transmission line will be built.
-The new transmission line will depart from the CEMIG Integrator Substation and will have an approximate length of 3 km.
+It will emerge from the CEMIG Integrator Substation and be approximately 3 km long.

-For the implementation of this Project, it will be necessary to build a new main substation, which will be fed by the new 138 kV transmission line.
+To implement this project, it will be necessary to build a new main substation, to be fed by the new 138 kV transmission line.
 The new main substation will lower the voltage from 138 kV to 13.8 kV.
 A 13.8 kV overhead distribution network will power the secondary substations in e-houses distributed throughout the plant.

 The plant will have five secondary substations in an e-house.
-The secondary substations that will feed the loads from the Plant and the Mine are listed below:
+The secondary substations that will feed the loads from the plant and the mine are listed below: